vaishnavirk/SAPIENT-ASDE-JUNE-2021/classroom-demo/day-05/README.md

 ## Assignments:

 For each of the assignments given below, implement the logic for each of the functions given and use the BDD (Cucumber) to test the functionalities.
+Test with at least 6 example inputs/expectations.

 ### Assignment 1